droglenc/NCMTH207/modules/IVRegression/Lecture_IVR_NRGDensity.utf8.md

 <br>

 ## Equal Intercepts (Coincident Lines) Test
 For the three species above that had the same slope it is useful to also determine if they have the same intercepts or not.
-If they have the same intercepts (and the same slopes) then they can be modeled with the same line.
+If they have the same intercepts (and the same slopes) then they can be modeled with the same line (or the lines would be called coincident).

-To begin this analysis I reduced the data frame to just these three species (by eliminating Bay Anchovy), fit the ultimate full model to just these species, reaffirm that they have the same slopes (i.e., examine the parallel lines test for just these three species), and determine if they have the same intercept or not.
+To begin this analysis I reduced the data frame to just these three species (by eliminating Bay Anchovy), fit the ultimate full model to just these species, reaffirmed that they have the same slopes (i.e., examine the parallel lines test for just these three species), and determined if they have the same intercept or not.

 ```r